badetitou/Casino-I18N/README.md

 ## Casino developers (export to Angular)

-This project comes with an integration to the Casino project to automatize the migration of I18N attributes.
+This project includes an integration with the Casino project to automate the migration of I18N attributes.

 ### Installation

-To install the project with its integration to Casino.
+To install the project with its integration with Casino:

 ```st
 Metacello new